rubenxi/EmojiRPG/README.md

 - Enemies in the overworld will be able to attack and dodge your attacks.
 - Berry system: plant berries that grow over time, which you can then harvest to heal or revive your emojis.
 - Stats system.
-- Leveling system to enhance your emojis' stats over time.
+- Improve leveling system to enhance your emojis' stats over time.
 - Overworld decoration system.